-Again, it is extremely important to seek professional help in making decision whether to make a fresh Sole Representative visa application or to proceed in the Judicial review against Sole Representative Visa refusal or to choose both, depending on the individual’s circumstances.
+Again, it is extremely important to seek professional help in making a decision whether to make a fresh Sole Representative visa application or to proceed in the Judicial review against Sole Representative Visa refusal or to choose both, depending on the individual’s circumstances.

 A Judicial Review is a check and review procedure conducted by the Upper Tribunal (Immigration & Asylum Chambers) or the High court on the decisions made by the executive body (i.e. Home Office).

-If the Home Office decides to maintain the decision of Sole Representative Visa application refusal as a result of administrative review application, the applicant may lodge judicial review proceedings against the Sole Representative Visa refusal.
-There is a 3 months’ time limit on bringing the Judicial Review proceedings against the refusal of Sole Representative Visa application.
+If the Home Office decides to maintain the decision of Sole Representative Visa application refusal as a result of the administrative review application, the applicant may lodge judicial review proceedings against the Sole Representative Visa refusal.
+There is a 3 months’ time limit on bringing the Judicial Review proceedings against the refusal of the Sole Representative Visa application.

 Pre-Action Protocol for Sole Representative Visa refusal

-Generally, the first step being a Pre-Action protocol letter is issued to the Home Office before initiating Sole Representative Visa Judicial Review JR process in the Upper Tribunal (Immigration & Asylum Chambers).
+Generally, the first step being a Pre-Action protocol letter is issued to the Home Office before initiating the Sole Representative Visa Judicial Review JR process in the Upper Tribunal (Immigration & Asylum Chambers).

-It is really important to assess the details of the matter, analyze the merits and proceed most effectively in order to obtain relief.
+It is really important to assess the details of the matter, analyze the merits, and proceed most effectively in order to obtain relief.
 This is an opportunity given by the claimant to the litigation team of the Home Office to review the matter in the light of the representations or submissions made in the Pre-action protocol letter.
 We generally give 14 days of notice to the Home Office to respond to our Pre-action Protocol letter.

-The most important thing is to identify the issues raised by the Home Office and to see whether a fair decision has been made in the light of the information or documents available.
+The most important thing is to identify the issues raised by the Home Office and to see whether a fair decision has been made in light of the information or documents available.
 Our job is to address those issues effectively and make a good case for the litigation team to review the decision.
 We have been quite successful in persuading the litigation team of the Home Office in reconsidering the decision and a number of our clients did not need to go further in the Judicial Review process and were given relied just on the basis of the pre-action protocol letter.